apache/beam/website/www/site/content/en/documentation/programming-guide.md

 {{< paragraph class="language-py" >}}
-**beam.Row**
+**beam.Row and Select**
 {{< /paragraph >}}

 {{< paragraph class="language-py" >}}
-It's also possible to create ad-hoc schema declarations with a simple lambda that returns instances of `beam.Row`:
+There are also methods for creating ad-hoc schema declarations.
+First, you can use a lambda that returns instances of `beam.Row`:
 {{< /paragraph >}}

 {{< highlight py >}}